Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 _**Prerequisite:** Level 15+ Ranger, [Enhanced Senses](#enhanced-senses)_

-You can't have :d20-disadv: **Disadvantage** on attack rolls against any target within 30 feet of you.
+You can't have **:d20-disadv: Disadvantage**{ .d20 } on attack rolls against any target within 30 feet of you.

 ---